Instagram has ruined this place.

 Coming from Sydney, where people frequently hop the security fence around Wedding Cake Rock, or need rescuing from the Figure 8 pool, we understand the concerns around social media and the outdoors.

-Recently, we rock-hopped up a creek to a place where clear water tumbled down a cliff into a dark pool fringed with lomandra.
-Back home, relaxing with our beer and still buzzing from the joy of our workout and the unexpected beauty of the destination, we debated the question of publishing our tracks, or not.
+Recently, we rock-hopped up a creek to a place where clear water tumbled down a cliff into a dark pool fringed with bright green lomandra.
+Back home, relaxing with a beer and still buzzing from the joy of our workout and the unexpected beauty of the destination, we debated the question of publishing our tracks, or not.

 Is sharing good or bad, or a bit of both?

 The water ran clear – we have no doubt many creatures make their home in that valley.
 The creek is hard to access (four wheel drive is required) which naturally limits visitors, but we’d hate to see weeds and litter introduced.

 Nature belongs to everyone, we believe in encouraging others to go exploring outside, to appreciate and conserve.
 Guidebooks and track notes make nature accessible.
 We don’t want to be gatekeepers, but neither do we want to provide a GPX track that might lead to over-crowding and destruction.

 We are not alone in this dilemma; awildland faced similar concerns and decided to publish.
 “If no-one knows about this place, if no-one knows the beauty of what is there, it will be lost through ignorance or lack of care”.
 Social media and websites can be a force for good, an amplifying tool for environmental education and advocacy.